 Designated Teacher for Looked After and previously Looked After Children

-The Governing body have appointed a Designated Teacher (DT) and this teacher works with the local authority and parents/carers to promote the educational achievement of registered pupils in our setting, who are 'looked after'.
+The Governing body have appointed a Designated Teacher (DT) who works with the local authority to promote the educational achievement of registered pupils in our setting, who are looked after.

 The Designated Teacher is: Mr. M. Hall